joncrlsn/go-examples/web/README.md

 * Provide REST resources that:
   * return user data as JSON (from the user table)
   * inserts and updates data in the user table
-* A Login web page
+* An HTML5 Login web page
-* A "Forgot Password" web page that sends an email with a reset link
+* An HTML5 "Forgot Password" web page that sends an email with a reset link
-* Prevent brute force password attack by blocking account for 20 minutes after 10 invalid passwords are tried
+* A login monitor that prevents brute force password attacks by blocking account for 20 minutes after 10 invalid passwords are tried

 ### Pretty important to have
-* Permissions and role tables
+* Permission and role tables
+* A user resource (GET, PUT, POST, DELETE)
-* A web page to display all users (if user has the right permission)
+* An HTML5 web page to display all users (if user has the right permission)
-* A web page to edit a user (user can always edit his own user)
+* An HTML5 web page to edit a user (user can always edit his own user)
-* A web page to create a user
+* An HTML5 web page to create a user

 ### Libraries used:
 * net/http